Lanthian/comp30024-2024-part-a/ideas.md

   Even more important than an improved heuristic I'd wager...
   Alternatively, some kind of putall() for the PQ would also fix this Look into perhaps the heapdict module?
 Or something similar

+### 2024.04.06
+Insertion fixed, only thing left noticed is that problems of non-straight forward scope struggle massively with solving via our heuristic.
+And problems like test-vis3.csv still remain unsolvable - some trick needed to identify easy way to shorten queue without exploring all nodes - pruning somehow?...
+* test-vis4.csv (courtesy of Jack Tong via EDSTEM - https://edstem.org/au/courses/15502/discussion/1861078) terminated
+    at "=== Lap 23517, Queue Size: 1277171 ===" - hypothesised not solvable with our current solution.
+* test-vis3.csv also ran for a similar amount of time and deemed unsolvable.